Continuous Delivery and Automated Deployments with GitHub Actions

 GitHub Actions provide an excellent solution for getting started with CI/CD without needing to establish separate infrastructure.
 Developers can set up a full-featured CI/CD pipeline alongside their GitHub repository, and can take advantage of a diverse selection of integrations and tools via the GitHub Marketplace.

-Since Divio projects can integrate directly with GitHub, they can also take advantage of the benefits of having a CI/CD pipeline as well.
+Since Divio applications can integrate directly with GitHub, they can also take advantage of the benefits of CI/CD.
+Pull requests are deployed to a test environment and their deployment outcome is verified before changes are approved and promoted.

 In this article, we will:

-• create a Divio project, with source code stored in a GitHub repository
+create a Divio application, with source code stored in a GitHub repository

 Prerequisites

-This article assumes the user is familiar with Git, GitHub and the basics of the Divio platform.
-It will also be helpful to be familiar with GitHub Actions and some of the basic terms and principles of CI/CD.
-For the example application, NodeJS and npm will need to be installed, but any language or framework that can run in a Docker container and return HTTP responses will suffice.
+This article assumes the user is familiar with Git, GitHub, and the basics of the Divio platform.
+It will also be helpful to be familiar with GitHub Actions and some basic terms and principles of CI/CD.
+For the example application, Node.js and npm will need to be installed, but any language or framework that can run in a Docker container and return HTTP responses will suffice.

 A note on Continuous Delivery vs. Continuous Deployment